 Strong gravitational lenses have another function: as cosmic magnifying glasses, capable of producing clear images of objects that could never be seen otherwise because they are too small, too faint, or both.

-The LSST will find thousands of gravitational lenses ranging in size from single galaxies to giant galaxy clusters.
+Rubin Observatory will find thousands of gravitational lenses ranging in size from single galaxies to giant galaxy clusters.

 Other lenses will be used to look out, revealing further insights into cosmic structure or giving us a closer look at rare objects.
 Some examples include lenses that show multiple images of supernovae, instances where light rays have been bent by more than one lens, and unusual strong lenses with complicated mass structures.